-This Standard shall apply to an entity be effective for liquidation proceedings that enters into liquidation after the commence after its issuance of the Standard.

-Application is permitted for an entity that has already entered into liquidations which have commenced before the issuance of the Standard but has not issue financial statements yet.and still outstanding
+This Standard shall apply to an entity that enters into liquidation after the issuance of the Standard.
+Application is permitted for an entity that has already entered into liquidation before the issuance of the Standard but has not issue financial statements yet.